 Kids Church Parent Cues

-Theme for the month:
+Theme for the month of February:

 Ideas for Home:

-Q&A FOR PARENTS: How do you think
+Q&A FOR PARENTS: Who are you the

 Youth Parent Cues